openrisc/openrisc.github.io/index.md

 history.
 This unfortunately lead to scattered and partly outdated information.
-The goal of this page is to provide an overview over active parts of the project and the current development to ease the enty for newcomers or people seeking basic information.
+The goal of this page is to provide an overview over active parts of the project and the current development to ease the entry for newcomers or people seeking basic information.
 The information is collected from the following sites where you can find more information (which can be partly outdated):